 The IRC in Charlottesville is currently seeking applications for academic year interns!
 Interested applicants should complete the online application, attach their cover letter and resume, and specify the internship(s) for which you would like to be considered.
 Choose 2-3 positions, and list them in order of preference on the application.
 Please also send a copy of your resume and a cover letter to VolunteerCharlottesville [at] Rescue.org.

-Qualified applicants will be contacted for interviews on a rolling basis throughout July and August, with internships beginning in late August 2019.
+Qualified applicants will be contacted for interviews on a rolling basis throughout November and December, with internships beginning in mid January 2020.
 Prospective interns must go through the volunteer orientation process, and should be currently enrolled in an educational institution or be a recent graduate.
 Please note that all internships are unpaid.

-The application deadline for fall semester internships is August 1, 2019.
+The application deadline for spring semester internships is December 31, 2019.
 However, note that some positions may be filled before then if enough qualified applicants have applied.
-If you are interested in our summer internships, please check back for more details in February 2020.
+If you are interested in our summer internships, please check back for more details in late February 2020.

 Requirements for all internships: